 The mill thrived, employing hundreds of workers over the next three decades.
-George built a stately family home which still stands just west of the Wagner Auditorium on Main Street.
-His eldest son, Charles, later moved to Oregon to raise his family, but Frank and Rose remained in Monroe for the rest of their lives.
+All the Wagner family participated in the operations and management of the business, and the family lived at the mill camp in an unassuming cottage for years.
+Finally, in 1926 George built the stately family home which still stands just west of the Wagner Auditorium on Main Street.

-Monroe was now a rapidly growing community.
-In 1937, a special election was held to seek approval for the building of new a junior high school.
-The measure passed, and federal and state funds were allocated.
-But the state funds, although substantial, were insufficient to cover all of the construction cost.
+Monroe was now a rapidly growing community, and the schools were inadequate.
+In 1937, a special election was held to seek approval for the building of a much-needed junior high school.
+The measure passed, and federal and state monies were allocated.
+However, even the substantial government funds proved insufficient to pay all the construction costs.

 Monroe Honors Frank Wagner

-Frank Wagner passed away in March of 1957.
+After many years of community leadership, Frank Wagner passed away in March of 1957.
 Fittingly, his funeral service was held in the auditorium bearing his family name.
-In honor of his countless contributions to the community, businesses downtown closed for an hour during the service, the Monroe School District lowered the flag to half-mast, and students observed a moment of silence.
+Mourners filled the theater to capacity.
+Those who could not attend marked the occasion in other ways; downtown businesses closed for an hour during the funeral service, the Monroe School District lowered the flag to half-mast, and students observed a moment of silence during classes.

-Today, the nearby Frank Wagner Elementary school commemorates Frank’s own legacy, alongside that of his father.
+Today, the nearby Frank Wagner Elementary school commemorates Frank’s own legacy, alongside that of his father George.

 The Auditorium: Decline and Restoration

 For decades, the Art Deco style auditorium with its distinctive white columns served as a cherished center for community events in Monroe.
-But over the years, the grand old building began to deteriorate.
+But over time, the grand old building began to deteriorate.
 School district budgetary constraints, age, weather, earthquakes, and rodents took their toll.
-As last it was reduced to an almost unusable condition.
+Even the restrooms stopped working.
+The auditorium was reduced to an almost unusable condition.

 This is where the Monroe Arts Council comes into the story.
-They had been seeking, without success, a suitable facility to showcase their music and theater performances.
-The neglected Wagner presented both an opportunity and a challenge.
+The group had been seeking, without success, a suitable facility to showcase their music and theater performances.
+The neglected auditorium presented both an opportunity and a challenge.
 The school board couldn’t afford to care for the building, and the M.A.C. needed a venue.
-In late 2012, the Monroe Arts Council entered into an agreement with the Monroe School District to lease the building for $1 a year in exchange for the M.A.C. taking care of the building.
-That work is in progress today, and thanks to the hard work of community volunteers and sponsors, the auditorium is usable once again.
+In late 2012, the Monroe Arts Council entered into an agreement with the Monroe School District to lease the building for $1 a year; in return, the M.A.C. would care for and renovate the building.

-The M.A.C. hopes to preserve the gift the Wagner family bestowed upon our community by restoring the auditorium, now known as the Wagner Performing Arts Center, to its former beauty, and by returning it to its position as a center for community events and entertainment in Monroe, the town that the Wagners helped to build.
+The M.A.C. is committed to preserving the gift the Wagner family bestowed upon our community over 80 years ago.
+Our vision is to restore the grand old auditorium to its rightful position as a center for community events in Monroe – the town the Wagners helped to build.